digitaltwinconsortium/dtc-glossary/glossary.md

 ## Virtual Representation

-> A virtual representation is a complex, cohesive [digital representation](#digital-representation) comprised of [stored representations](#stored-representation), [computational representations](#computational-representation), unstructured data, and supporting data which collectively provide an information-rich "virtual" experience of their their subject matter.
+> A virtual representation is a complex, cohesive [digital representation](#digital-representation) comprised of [stored representations](#stored-representation), [computational representations](#computational-representation), unstructured data, and supporting data which collectively provide an information-rich "virtual" experience of their subject matter.

 The [integration representation/function](#integration-representationfunction) of a [digital twin system](#digital-twin-system) "[virtually](#virtual)" joins information of various kinds together into the cohesive, multi-faceted, representation of reality that we call a "virtual representation".